DragonSenses/blog-site/README.md

 # Description

-This is a simple blog-site landing page using the Tailwind CSS framework, and organized with a CSS Grid Layout.
+This is a simple blog-site landing page using the Tailwind CSS framework, and organized with a CSS Grid Layout and Flexbox.

 # Technologies:
 - HTML5